Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Introduction

-We define $\mac H$ to be the class of all graphs that can be constructed by a sequence of the following operations, starting with one-vertex graphs: \begin{itemize} \item choosing a graph $G$ that is already constructed, choosing a vertex $v\in V(G)$ that has degree at least $|G|-1$, and adding a new vertex adjacent only to $v$; \item choosing a graph $G$ that is already constructed, choosing a vertex $v\in V(G)$ that has degree at most one, and adding a new vertex with neighbour set $V(G)\setminus \{v\}$ (this is the operation of the first bullet, in the complement graph); \item choosing two graphs $H_1,H_2$ that are already constructed, and substituting $H_2$ for a vertex of $H_1$. \end{itemize} For instance, the graph constructed in \cref{fig:construction} belongs to $\mac H$.
+We define $\mac H$ to be the class of all graphs that can be constructed by a sequence of the following operations, starting with one-vertex graphs: \begin{itemize} \item choose a graph $G$ that is already constructed, choose a vertex $v\in V(G)$ that has degree at least $|G|-2$, and add a new vertex adjacent only to $v$; \item choose a graph $G$ that is already constructed, choose a vertex $v\in V(G)$ that has degree at most one, and add a new vertex with neighbour set $V(G)\setminus \{v\}$ (this is the operation of the first bullet, in the complement graph); \item choose two graphs $H_1,H_2$ that are already constructed, and substitute $H_2$ for a vertex of $H_1$. \end{itemize} For instance, the graph constructed in \cref{fig:construction} belongs to $\mac H$.
 (Add one vertex at a time in the order of the numbers.)
-It is easy to see that: \begin{itemize} \item the bull and $P_4$ belong to $\mac H$; \item if $H\in \mac H$, then so is its complement and all its induced subgraphs; \item each prime graph in $\mac H$ is a {\em split graph}, that is, its vertex set is the union of a clique and a stable set; and \item $H\in \mac H$ if and only if every nontrivial prime induced subgraph $H'$ has a vertex of degree one and a vertex of degree $|H'|-2$. \end{itemize} Thus, our theorem \cref{mainthm0} says: \begin{theorem} Every $H\in\mac H$ has the \erh{} property. \end{theorem} We claim that $\mac H$ contains an infinite number of prime graphs (including the bull, but not $C_5$, and unfortunately not $P_5$).
+Then: \begin{itemize} \item the bull and $P_4$ belong to $\mac H$; \item if $H\in \mac H$, then so is its complement and all its induced subgraphs; \item $H\in \mac H$ if and only if every nontrivial prime induced subgraph $H'$ of $H$ has a vertex of degree one and a vertex of degree $|H'|-2$; and \item each prime graph $H\in\mac H$ is a {\em split graph}, that is, its vertex set is the union of a clique and a stable set. \end{itemize} (The first three bullets are direct consequences of the construction of $\mac H$, and the fourth bullet is the statement of \cref{lem:prime}.)
+By the definition of $\mac H$, \cref{mainthm0} says: \begin{theorem} Every $H\in\mac H$ has the \erh{} property. \end{theorem} We claim that $\mac H$ contains an infinite number of prime graphs (including the bull, but not $C_5$, and unfortunately not $P_5$).
 Indeed, $\mac H$ contains a prime graph with $h$ vertices for every $h\ge 4$.
 To see this, observe first that there are prime graphs in $\mac H$ with four vertices and five vertices ($P_4$ and the bull).
 Second, if $H\in\mac H$ is prime, then there is a prime graph in $\mac H$ with $|H|+2$ vertices; because let $v$ be a vertex of $H$ with degree one, adjacent to $u$ say.
 Add two new vertices, one adjacent to all vertices of $H$, and the other just adjacent to $u$; then this enlarged graph is also prime and belongs to $\mac H$.

 We point out that the third bullet in the definition of $\mac H$ is not really important.
 If we just want to construct all the prime graphs in $\mac H$, the first two bullets are enough.
 Note, however, that having used, say, the first bullet operation on some vertex $v$, adding a new vertex $u$, one can then use the first bullet operation again on the same vertex $v$, adding a ``nonadjacent twin'' of $u$: this is the same as substituting a two-vertex stable set for $u$.
 At that stage, the graph is not prime, but might still eventually grow into a prime graph, because later steps in the growing process might restore primeness.
 Moreover, if we want to avoid using the third bullet, then this repetition of the same operation on the same vertex may be necessary (for instance, to grow the graph of \cref{fig:construction}).
 When we come to the ``pairs of graphs'' extension of the result (Theorem \ref{thm:pairsEH}), vertex-substitution will become important, and it is convenient to retain it here to make that extension simpler.